kosireddyakash6/smartlastmile/README.md

 - Improved Power BI responsiveness during visuals and DAX calculation.
 - Allowed for complex transformations using Power Query and DAX.

-This hybrid workflow follows best BI practices for analytics dashboards **Project Conclusion**
+**Project Conclusion**

 This end-to-end Last-Mile Delivery Optimization project showcases how real-time delivery data can be transformed into actionable business insights using SQL, Power BI, and DAX.
 Through detailed KPI tracking, operational analysis, and performance measurement, the solution provides a complete analytical framework used by companies like Zepto, Swiggy Instamart, Blinkit, Dunzo, and other hyperlocal delivery platforms.